ibm-cloud-docs/vmwaresolutions/vmonic/faq_kmip.md

 {: #faq-kmip-eos-price}
 {: faq}

-No, the price of adopting the new key provider, [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect), remains the same as what customers are currently paying for KMIP for VMware support for Key Protect.
+No, the price of adopting the new key provider, [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect), remains the same as what customers are currently paying for KMIP for VMware support.
 The existing KMIP adapter for VMware is not chargeable, and the customers are only charged monthly for per key version.
 The pricing remains the same in the new key provider.

 ## Related links
 {: #faq-kmip-related}